How I Met My Brother

 For countless times, my brother has been our source of strength and inspiration.
 He has helped our family get together and survive the odds of time.
 I couldn't imagine what he has done for our family.
 I couldn't imagine our family without him.
 His love for us speaks with his actions.

-Back in 2009, our family encountered the biggest challenged we had so far as a family.
+In 2009, our family encountered the most significant challenge we had so far as a family.
 Our mother suffered from a health challenge.
 Back then, everything was so out of place.
-It was something that doesn't only concerns my parents.
+It was something that didn't only concern my parents.
 It was something that we had to go through as a family.
-So much was at stake, thus, so much sacrifice has to be made.
+So much was at stake.
+Thus, so much sacrifice had to be made.

-I won't write in detail what we've gone through as it is something too personal but it was something that I don't want to think about.
-It was something that I want to bury somewhere in my deepest consciousness.
-Thinking about it makes me feel sad, and angry, and lonely, but somehow, thinking about it also makes me feel strong.
+I won't write in detail what we've gone through as it is something too personal, but it was something that I didn't want to think about.
+It was something that I wanted to bury somewhere in my most profound consciousness.
+Thinking about it makes me sad, angry, and lonely, but somehow, it also makes me feel strong.

-I was in my senior year in high school at that time and I thought I won't be able to make it to college.
-I remember crying about it and then my brother told me to stop, continue my studies and that I can do it.
-I was able to go to college, but my brother has to stop.
-Sending four children to universities was difficult for our parents at that time, so my brother decided not to go to college for a year.
+I was in my senior year in high school then, and I thought I couldn't make it to college.
+I remember crying about it, and then my brother told me to stop and continue my studies and that I could do it.
+I could go to college, but my brother had to stop.
+Sending four children to universities was difficult for our parents then, so my brother decided not to attend college for a year.
 He spent a year on an island with my father to help with my father's business.

 my brother and I